 Hearing assessment for children and the management of youth auditory disorders are covered in this class.
 Lessons also discuss pathologies and testing, auditory mechanism development, developmental milestones, diagnosis and treatment.

 The U.S. Bureau of Labor Statistics (BLS) reported that speech pathologists earned a median annual wage of $73,410 as of May 2015.
 The highest ten percent earned more than $114,840, and the lowest ten percent earned less than $46,000 per year.
 In 2015, speech-language pathologists held 131,450 jobs (www.bls.gov).

 Continuing Education Information

 Most states require speech-language pathologists to hold a license.
-Although only a master's degree is needed in most instances to obtain licensure, many colleges and universities offer doctoral degree programs that are accredited by the Council on Academic Accreditation or American Speech-Language-Hearing Association Speech.
-Passing a national examination and completing 300-375 hours of clinical experience--as well as nine months of post-graduate experience--are also normal requirements.
+Although only a master's degree is needed in most instances to obtain licensure, many colleges and universities offer doctoral degree programs that are accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+Passing a national examination and completing 300-375 hours of clinical experience - as well as nine months of post-graduate experience - are also normal requirements.
 Continuing education may be needed to maintain a speech-language pathology license.